These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Projected Round (2013): 3-4.

-2/9/13: Schwenke performed well at the Senior Bowl and really helped his draft stock.
+4/24/13: Schwenke continued his upward trend with a great Combine.
+He had a fast 40 time and did well on the bench press (31 reps).
+Schwenke performed well at the Senior Bowl, too, which really helped his draft stock.
 He showed the ability to play in a power man-blocking scheme as well as a zone-blocking scheme.
 Schwenke is quick and athletic.
 He does a good job of moving to blocks and executing double teams.

 In college, Schwenke started 36 games on the inside of the offensive line with 16 starts at left guard, 12 at center and eight at right guard.
-Schwenke would fit best as a center in the NFL.
-He was a First-Team All-Pac-12 pick by the coaches this year.
-Schwenke should add some weight in a NFL strength and conditioning program.
+He would fit best as a center in the NFL.
+Schwenke was a First-Team All-Pac-12 pick by the coaches this year.
+He should add some weight in a NFL strength and conditioning program.

 Marc Anthony, CB, California